greg-raven/Impeachment-Chronicles/_posts/2021-09-21-how-russiagate-became-a-story-of-old-friends-in-high-places.md

 ---
-title: 'How Russiagate became a story of old friends in high places'
+title: "How Russiagate became a story of old friends in high places"
 layout: post
 author:
 - Eric Felten